Managed account growth drove profit at Wells Fargo wealth unit

 Managed accounts also help insulate brokers and their firms from client complaints when individual investment recommendations go awry.

 Assets in managed accounts of brokerage clients climbed 17 percent in the third quarter to $409 billion even as Wells’ brokerage force dipped 1 percent to 15,163 advisers.
-Wells remains the second-largest U.S. brokerage by number of brokers behind Morgan Stanley (MS.N), which has not yet reported third-quarter results.
+Wells remains the second-largest U.S. brokerage by number of brokers behind Morgan Stanley, which has not yet reported third-quarter results.

 Total client brokerage assets were up 8 percent from a year earlier to $1.4 trillion as of Sept.
 30.